LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 ### Raw Transaction with Metadata

 With the fee we can now calculate the correct amount of change ADA to be sent back to the payment address.
-We also define a `--invalid-hereafter` parameter to define how long this transaction is valid for (denoted by the current slot tip of the chain + 600 seconds) before it is rejected by the network.
+We can also define a `--invalid-hereafter` parameter to define how long this transaction is valid for (denoted by the current slot tip of the chain + 600 seconds) before it is rejected by the network.